Maritime Transport and Ports

 | NVA (B.1n) | [value] | [value] | [value] | [sum] |

-This table structure should be populated using national data sources such as structural business surveys, port authority financial statements, and maritime industry associations.
-For countries with significant transshipment activities, care should be taken to correctly attribute output to the resident enterprises performing the transport service, consistent with the balance of payments treatment of freight transport described in BPM6.
+For countries with significant transshipment activities, care should be taken to correctly attribute output to resident enterprises, consistent with the balance of payments treatment of freight transport described in BPM6.

 3.4.2 Employment